Our Governance Focus

 Effective management of significant ESG risks and opportunities is an important indicator of good governance that we believe helps protect and enhance long-term company success.

-Our Engagement Strategy (2019)
+Our Engagement Strategy (2020)

-We have been an advocate for leading practice corporate governance reforms for decades, because we believe that strong transparency and accountability mechanisms should lead to improved management of ESG risks and opportunities.
-These reforms include: encouraging companies to adopt policies requiring independent board chairs and annual elections of directors; increasing representation of women and people of color on boards of directors; and promoting executive compensation accountability through shareholder approval of pay packages (known as Say-on-Pay).
-Our current focus is to encourage companies to:
+We have advocated for leading practice corporate governance reforms for decades, because we believe strong transparency and accountability mechanisms should lead to improved management of ESG risks and opportunities.
+These reforms include encouraging companies to adopt policies requiring independent board chairs and annual elections of directors; increasing representation of women and people of color on boards of directors; and promoting executive compensation accountability through shareholder approval of pay packages (known as Say-on-Pay).

-- Be transparent regarding lobbying policies, oversight, and expenditures.
+- Enhance transparency regarding lobbying policies, oversight, and expenditures.
 This request covers indirect lobbying activities through third parties such as trade associations and think tanks.
-Such transparency recognizes that lobbying activities have the potential to conflict with stated company policies or goals and may pose reputational risk.
+Such transparency recognizes that lobbying activities have the potential to conflict with stated company policies or goals, hindering broader efforts to address systemic risks such as climate change and posing potential reputational risk.

 - Integrate ESG considerations into proxy voting and engagement (asset management firms only).
 Conscientious proxy voting and engagement with portfolio companies on issues such as climate, workplace equality, supply chain management, and sustainability reporting are essential to fulfilling the role of investment fiduciary.
 Asset managers have the potential to meaningfully affect corporate practices through their proxy voting given their significant ownership stake in portfolio companies.
 Historically, however, many large investment firms have voted against, or abstained from, most environmental or social proposal on proxy ballots.
 We urge investment firms and proxy advisors to strengthen their proxy voting policies, practices, and accountability.
 Recent trends in proxy voting and investment stewardship activities indicate measured but meaningful progress.